 Directors who are employed by the Company do not receive additional compensation for their service as directors.
 All directors are reimbursed for their expenses incurred in attending meetings.
-In addition, non-employee directors receive an annual grant of non-qualified stock options for 7,000 shares.
-On February 17, 2000, Mr. Dickinson, Mrs. Everest, Mr. Edward Gaylord, Mr. Leipold, Mr. Rodgers, Ms. Wilderotter and Mr. Wood were each awarded fully vested options with ten year terms to purchase 7,000 shares of common stock at an exercise price of \$27.875 per share.
+In addition, the Compensation Committee may vote to grant stock options to directors.
+On February 17, 2000, Mr. Dickinson, Mrs. Everest, Mr. Edward Gaylord, Mr. Leipold, Mr. Rodgers, Ms. Wilderotter and Mr. Wood were each awarded options to purchase 7,000 shares of common stock at an exercise price of \$27.875 per share.
+All of these options are fully vested and have terms of ten years.